black-shadows/System-Design/README.md

 Using NoSQL instead of scaling a relational database Being asynchronous
-You would also know how to deal with the two major bottlenecks: handling a lot of users, and handling a lot of data.
+You would also know how to deal with the two major bottlenecks: handling a lot of users and handling a lot of data.

 Finally, you may want to read this tutorial on [Database Sharding](http://highscalability.com/blog/2009/8/6/an-unorthodox-approach-to-database-design-the-coming-of-the.html).
 It's a very common and powerful way of database scaling (as you learned from prof. Malan's lecture).